Frequently Asked Questions

 A minor is not always required for majors leading to teacher licensure.
-If you are pursuing a teacher licensure major that does require a minor, your minor will be Teacher Education.
+If you are pursuing a teacher licensure major that does require a minor, your minor will be Secondary Education Teacher Preparation minor (SETP).
 This minor is only open to students pursuing teacher licensure.

 For students following a non-licensure program, the Clemmer College has minors in Early Childhood Development, Special Education, Human Development and Learning, Leisure Services, Sport Management, Physical Education, and Athletic Coaching.
 These minors will complement many of the majors at ETSU, although none of them will fulfill teacher licensure requirements.

 If you need a minor to graduate in a non-teaching program, you may choose any minor that East Tennessee State University offers.
 The undergraduate catalog has information about minors, including the required courses for each minor.
 A minor may or may not be related to a major.
 One example is that with an Early Childhood non-teaching major, you could minor in Special Education.
 One of the advisors in the Clemmer College can discuss possible minors with you.

 There are several majors in the Clemmer College that allow you to work with people and do not involve teaching in the classroom.
 These majors are Early Childhood Development General (non-licensure), Special Education General (non-licensure), Human Development and Learning Career, Sport Management and Leisure Services, and Physical Education with a concentration in Exercise Science.
 All of these majors would provide you with the skills and knowledge necessary to work in jobs in public or private sectors.

 Early Childhood (non-teaching) majors may direct childcare centers or work with public agencies that provide services to children.